docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 ```
 Threaded frames make a single story object.
 To observe this, run the following VBScript after running the
-script in “Threaded frames” on page 55.
+script in "Threaded frames" on page 55.
 ```
 ```
 Set myDoc = appRef.ActiveDocument